hikarin/aquario/README.md

 == Future work

-* Bytecode Interpreter
-* Read Barrier
+* More supports for GC such as Read Barrier
 * More Garbage Collectors such as Yuasa's Snapshot collector
+* Visualization
+* Profiler